MichalisEfstathiou/XSPOT-MARKETS/desktop-application-for-windows/trading-panels/market-depth.md

 ![](../../.gitbook/assets/40.png)

-*  Standard settings – Font, Grid;
+*  Standard settings – Font, Grid
 * Show size in –  allows selecting in what form the volume will be shown.
-General defaults – is taken from general terminal settings; Lots – will be displayed in lots; Real size - will be displayed in real value;
+General defaults – is taken from general terminal settings; Lots – will be displayed in lots; Real size - will be displayed in real value
-* Round precision –   if checked, you can set up precision of volume displaying;
+* Round precision –  if checked, you can set up precision of volume displaying
-* View by –   allows selecting the following options: 'By price level' or 'By order'.
+* View by –  allows selecting the following options: 'By price level' or 'By order'
-* Highlight new order –   can be checked, when 'View by' is set to 'By order'.
+* Highlight new order –  can be checked, when 'View by' is set to 'By order'
-* Mirror view –   if checked, Ask section columns of Market depth panel will be displayed backwards;
+* Mirror view –  if checked, Ask section columns of Market depth panel will be displayed backwards
 * Use Stop limit instead Stop –  allows placing stop limit orders instead of stop orders.
-When checked, the Limit offset field is activated, where you can set the offset value for an order;
+When checked, the Limit offset field is activated, where you can set the offset value for an order
-* Limit offset –   you can set up precision of limit offset.
+* Limit offset –  you can set up precision of limit offset
 * Show own orders –  if active, all user’s pending orders \(Limit/Stop\) are shown in the Market depth panel with color, otherwise – orders won’t be displayed.
-To set the coloring scheme for displaying the Limit/Stop orders in Market depth panel, go to Context menu - &gt; Settings - &gt; General - &gt; Colors - &gt; Trading.
+To set the coloring scheme for displaying the Limit/Stop orders in Market depth panel, go to Context menu - &gt; Settings - &gt; General - &gt; Colors - &gt; Trading
-* Show toolbar – allows showing toolbar.
+* Show toolbar – allows showing toolbar

 #### Colors

 ![](../../.gitbook/assets/41.png)

-Table/Grid/Selection – color settings.
+Table/Grid/Selection – color settings

 #### **Coloring methods**

 The Market depth panel offers various coloring methods for Level 2 quotes.
 For setting up the coloring method, go to the Context menu - &gt; Settings - &gt; General - &gt; Colors.
-In this menu, the coloring method for each element is configured separately for the element text and background.
+In this menu, the coloring method for each element is configured separately for the element text and background

 Depending on the selected criterion, there are six coloring methods available in the menu: